docker/docs/swarm/swarm_at_scale/index.md

 infrastructure, you create a Swarm cluster and deploy the application against the cluster.

-After building and manually deploying the voting application, you'll construct a Docker Compose file.
+After building and manually deploying the voting application, you can construct a Docker Compose file.
 You (or others) can use the file to deploy and scale the application further.
 The article also provides a troubleshooting section you can use while developing or deploying the voting application.